Intro-Sci-Comp-UIowa/biol-6298-ryanpellow84/README.md

 ![picture alt](SRR3452738_dpnII.png)

-## Results ##
+## Results and Discussion ##

-As mentioned earlier, the parameters used to build the tracks are nonexistent, so I'm not quite sure how to add text to the legends.
+As mentioned earlier, the parameters used to build the tracks are nonexistent, so I ended up picking the color schemes that looked similar or what I thought looked best.
 With that said, the color red represents a greater number of contacts, while the blue represents fewer contacts.
 The legend is also on a logarithmic scale.
 Based on the reproduced TAD plot (Figure 5), similar results can begin to be made out.
 The most obvious is the small TADs (dark blue in the original and yellow/red in mine) and the similarities in the TAD-speration score plots.
 Additionally, two looping structures at ~8075kb and ~8125kb can be seen.
 This dictinction can be made from TADs as they don't appear as filled triangles but more of a tip of a triangle.
-Finally, I included a resolution comparison plot to show that increasing the binsizes can lead to the visualization of larger TADs, at the cost of masking smaller ones (Figure 6).
+In order to visualize larger TADs, I included a resolution comparison plot to show that increasing the binsizes can lead to the visualization of larger TADs, at the cost of masking smaller ones
+(Figure 6).
+The one thing I was unable to reproduce was the chromatin states track.
+The finished track is available along with the details of the pipeline and histones used, but the raw histone data unavailabe.
+As a result, I chose to not include the pre-made track because I was unable to even attempt its reproduction.
+Finally, the ChIP-seq and ChIP-chip data turned out nearly identical in appearence to the paper, with the exception being that it appears that the CTCF has more noise.
+I believe the reason for this additional noise stems from the anaysis tool.
+MACS2 creates a file of discrete peak locations, whereas
+DeepTools2 create a file with peaks on a continous scale.
+Thus, MACS2 returned nothing for this specific region, while DeepTools2 returned noise.
+Consequently, the MACS2 file could not be plotted (returned a no peak error) while the DeepTools2 file could.
+With that said, my intuition is that when the authors recieved this error from MACS2 they simply replaced the track with a line centered at zero.
+Although I think the move is valid, I personally believe the DeepTools2 file provides a more accurate representation.
+However, despite this inconsistency, the reproduction seems to confirm the findings in the paper.
+Specifically that CTCF does not appear to play a role in TAD boundaries, regardless of chromatin state.

 Figure 5: TADs Plot.